 Information is power

 An excellent source for information on all topics concerning our oceans.
-The publications are constantly updated so you can see this page as kind of a gathering of all information available and put into easy texts that anyone can understand.
-Give it a try – it’s highly interesting and you might be surprised!
+The publications are constantly updated, so you can see this page as a kind of gathering of all information available and put into easy texts that anyone can understand.
+Give it a try – it’s highly interesting, and you might be surprised!

 For those of you interested in knowing what animals are listed on which appendixes.
 Very interesting and sad at the same time.
 Which species are facing extinction?
 Which ones have we lost already?
-If animals are listed on Appendix II their trade is highly regulated and the 120 governments that are members of CITES need to prove sustainability of their trade.
+If animals are listed on Appendix II their trade is highly regulated, and the 120 governments that are members of CITES need to prove the sustainability of their trade.
 If listed on Appendix I trade of any parts of these animals is completely prohibited.

 The ZMT concentrates on tropical coastal ecosystems and dedicates itself to the protection, investigation and better understanding of these ecosystems.
 The ZMT has research bonds with other institutes all around the world, aiming at a high scientific exchange and thus maximizing protection efforts and sustainable use.